veg/tn93/README.md

                                skip: do not include sites with ambiguous nucleotides in distance calculations;
                                gapmm: a gap ('-') matched to anything other than another gap is like matching an N (4-fold ambig) to it;
                                a string (e.g. RY): any ambiguity in the list is RESOLVED; any ambiguitiy NOT in the list is averaged (LIST-NOT LIST will also be averaged);
-      -f FORMAT                controls the format of the output unless -c is set (default=csv)
+      -g FRACTION              in combination with AMBIGS, works to limit (for resolve and string options to AMBIG) the maximum tolerated FRACTION of ambiguous characters; sequences whose pairwise comparisons include no more than FRACTION [0,1] of sites with resolvable ambiguities will be resolved while all others will be AVERAGED (default=1.0) -f FORMAT                controls the format of the output unless -c is set (default=csv)
                                csv: seqname1, seqname2, distance;
                                csvn: 1, 2, distance;